covcom/388COM/Week_06_Data_persistence/README.md

-You’ll need to associate this method with the save button in the xml file.
+You'll need to associate this method with the save button in the xml file.
 Until this point, you should be able to test the addContact() method.
-Now, run this app in AVD and insert some texts and click save, what you’ll see is that there’s a log entry produced:
+Now, run this app in AVD and insert some texts and click save, what you'll see is that there's a log entry produced:

-Verify the results
+### Verify the results
 Open the Android Device Monitor, locate the SQLite database you just created.
 Export this file to your hard drive.

 Download a tool called SQLiteStudio from http://sqlitestudio.pl.
 Double click to open it.
 Next, drag and drop the database you exported into the database window.
 Locate TablescontactTable and double click it.
 In the table view click the Data tab.
-Now you’ll see the data you just created.
+Now you'll see the data you just created.